Serendipity Workshop + UQ–UTokyo Joint Symposium + ASPIRE/EXPLORER Joint Conference

 Hosted by

-This event is proudly hosted by Serendipity Lab, an interdisciplinary research consortium dedicated to serendipity-driven biological science and innovation, and the UQ-UTokyo Global Partnership Program.
+This event is proudly hosted by Serendipity Lab, an interdisciplinary research consortium dedicated to serendipity-driven biological science and innovation, the UQ-UTokyo Global Partnership Program, Japan Science and Technology Agency's ASPIRE Program, and European Commission's EXPLORER Program.

 Scope